Narayanpur, Assam: Places of interest

+Maghnowa Doul holds a place of great religious, cultural, and community significance in Narayanpur.
+It is a symbol of Assam's rich Vaishnavite tradition and serves as a focal point for the region's spiritual and cultural activities, especially during important festivals like Magh Bihu.

 Petuwa Gosani Than, is a historical Than or place of worship during Chutia kingdom is at Dholpur, nearly 7 km from Narayanpur.

 [Phulani Than, a popular Namghar (Vaishnav temple of Krishna worship) is in the Narayanpur center.
 Popular believe is that people get their wishes fulfilled when pray in this temple.
 Panbari Bor Namghar is another important ancient Namghar situated in this region.